chrisarg/Bit-Set/README.md

 - the table driven approach was implemented effectively reducing the number of lines of code that had to be written
 - The checked runtime exceptions in the C interface were incorporated in the Perl using a wrapper function that was provided to `FFI::Platypus` attach.
 - The `FFI::Platypus::Record` was correctly selected into the implementation for the C structure that passes options for the CPU/GPU enhanced container functions.
-- the POD documentation was generated as a skeleton using the grouping of function in the README file.
+- the POD documentation was skeleton but at least it followed the grouping in the  [Bit](https://github.com/chrisarg/Bit) README file.
-The documentation was no frills, a very simple repetition of what is available from [Bit](https://github.com/chrisarg/Bit), but it is enough to get one started.

 However, the code itself would not work, requiring a few minor tweaks that are summarized below: